 ‘I always knew I was a storyteller.
 Writing for me is like describing the story in the words that I see in my head, like a movie,’ she says.

 But how did her book on hurling come to be?
 Saniya married Brendan McKittrick who hailed from a strong GAA family.
 After months of requests to give sports stories a go, she found the inspiration to write a hurling tale while researching the ancient ‘warrior’ sport.
 And so, her legend of Tach the Hurler was created.

 Tach and the Cosanthor is a children’s hurling book and the first in a five-part series.
 It tells the tale of Tach, a little turtle living in an ancient community called The Wadi Tribe who embarks on a great adventure and meets the last great warrior, called Renba, the black puma.

 ‘I couldn’t stop writing and in three days I had my first draft out,’ Saniya says.
 ‘Needless to say, I didn’t sleep those three days.
-Once the editing was one, we went into illustrations, design and then finally print.
+Once the editing was done, we went into illustrations, design and then finally print.
 I love how the wee little book has come out!’

-The response to this children’s series has been great especially from the GAA community and its younger members.
+The response to this children’s series has been great, especially from the GAA community and its younger members.